lcimoli/OSSE_pCO2/README.md

        pip install -r requirements.txt

 <br/>
-3.1 If you get an error about pytorch, you will need to use a different python version when creating the virtual environment.
+NOTE: If you get an error about pytorch, you will need to use a different python version when creating the virtual environment.
 First check what versions are available with

 	ls /usr/local/bin/python*